 The passage from the Conservatory to the Cafe.

-More summer fun in the sun, LB Museum of Latin American Art, the Cowboy Palace, Roger’s conference, Darryl’s band, Ballet Class, Windy’s bday, and Kaitlin’s bday.
+More summer fun in the sun, LB Museum of Latin American Art, the Cowboy Palace, Roger’s conference, Darryl’s band, Ballet Class, Windy’s bday, and Rome’s bday.

 I went to Darryl’s band’s rehearsal tonight and it was Great.
 I Loved hearing the music Live and In Person and meeting some of the guys who play.
 They are all gooood, and friendly and fun on top of that.

 You can click here to enjoy the 310-818 Electric Improvisation Group website.

 It’s Trip Preparation time…except…LACMA with ND (photo forthcoming) and a Bon Voyage visit with Roger and Sandy.

 This is an ikebana from Nancy Artz, and this is a line from her email today “I am feeling serene.
 It is a wonderful feeling.
 I am not sure where it came from.
 It is a bird though and I am coaxing it to stay awhile.”
 It’s like haiku!

 Then we drove over to the Long Beach 2nd Street gentrification project where we ate at a tricked out bbq place (the vege-burger being the best item) and had good fun.